TheresaLui/SelfHelpContent_v2/articles/servicehealth-classiccompute-domainnames/microsoft-classiccompute-domainnames-cloudserviceunhealthyannotation.md

 <!--issueDescription-->
 At <!--$startTime--> startTime <!--/$startTime--> UTC, the Azure monitoring system received the following information regarding your Classic Cloud Service:

-Your Cloud Service deployment is degraded because its role instances are unavailable.
-Use Azure resource health and the troubleshoot tool to address the issues with the unavailable role instance.
+Your Cloud Service deployment is degraded because all role instances are unavailable.
+Use Azure resource health and the troubleshoot tool to address the issues with the unavailable role instances.
 <!--/issueDescription-->

 Please use the link below to view the latest information about the health event and learn about recommended steps in Azure Resource Health.